theirc/airbel/src/_projects/post-harvest-loss.md

     url: 'https://medium.com/airbel/malnutrition/home'
 milestones:
   - date: 2018-08-01 00:00:00
-    title: >-
-      3 villages were selected for participation in the Tillaberi region of Niger
+    title: 'Tillaberi, Niger.
+3 villages selected for participation in prototype'
     link:
     link_title:
     description_markdown: >-
+      Three villages were selected for participation in the Tillaberi region of Niger.
 One of those villages has an existing community warehouse used for storing food aid from the government and NGOs.

       Two community mobilizers per village worked to get to know their community